dentarg/auth0-blog/_posts/2016-11-10-how-passwordless-authentication-works.markdown

 With Auth0, passwordless authentication is dead simple to implement.
 There are diagrams earlier in this post that already shows the passwordless authentication flow using Auth0.
 You must have noticed `Passwordless API` in those diagrams.
 This is a battle-tested and efficient [API implementation](https://auth0.com/docs/api/authentication#passwordless) of passwordless authentication.
 You can check out how it works under the hood or simply build your own implementation on top of it.

 We can also easily configure our applications to use **Auth0 Lock** for passwordless authentication.
-Let's quickly create an application that implements magic link and SMS by following the steps below:
+Let's quickly create an application that implements magic link by following the steps below:

 - Clone this [repo](https://github.com/auth0-samples/auth0-jquery-passwordless-sample)
 - Create an [Auth0 account for free](https://auth0.com/signup)